xjenny2/genetics-svgs-final/README.md

 #### Notes:
 - When deciding pathogenicity, this script prefers conflicting reports in this order: uncertain > likely pathogenic > pathogenic
+- Destination file must exist ahead of time.
+The program could be altered to create and write to a new file by deleting `and os.path.isfile(args.destination)` from [this](https://github.com/xjenny2/genetics-svgs-final/blob/75bfab5b1b99c582cc2cf6f4714cd06bf0e926e5/generalsvg_clinvar.py#L13) line of code.

 ### generalsvg_gnomad:

 #### Usage: generalsvg_gnomad.py destination [-h]